WordPress/test-handbook/get-setup-for-testing/database-inspection.md

 # Database Inspection

 Some test scenarios require checking or editing database rows directly.
-If you need a browser-based database tool for a local WordPress development environment, you can add phpMyAdmin to the Docker setup for your local [WordPress Develop](https://github.com/WordPress/wordpress-develop) checkout.
+If you need a browser-based database tool for a local WordPress development environment, you can add phpMyAdmin to your `wordpress-develop` Docker setup.

 ## Using phpMyAdmin